kiranmayied/social-class1/README.md

 # social-class1
 This is a test repository
-this repo is for demo purpose
+This repo is for demo purpose